SchaleSensei-Repo/Java-Vibe-Coding-BunchAThings/README.md

   + Customizable initial score
   + Customizable additional score and subtraction score
   + Have log and grand total of previous iteration

-- Deal or No Deal (for fun and entertainment only):
-  + Customizable number of bags
-  + Customizable minimum and maximum score value of bag
-  + Customizable minimum and maximum score value of offering and the range of offering opportunity
-  + Able to change the bag in the middle of play
-  + Have option to show (with tracking) or hide the list of bag score value

-- Gamble Slot (for fun and entertainment only):
-  + Customizable initial score
-  + Customizable the payment value
-  + Customizable payout value and proportion
-  + Customizable number of payout lines for winning condition